riazmind/Music/README.md

 Spotify Music App

 ## Function
-It is used to search music track, artist and album.
+It is used to search music tracks, artist and album.

 ### Requirement

 It needs spotify api key that create on fly by using client id and secret so create it first by running "npm start" instead of "ng start".
+If app stop to work after sometime then npm start again to create new api key.

 ### Missing components